johannaengland/nav/doc/howto/installing-graphite-on-debian.rst

 files for the metrics NAV sends it.
-The default setting is a maximum of 50 creates per minute (the setting exists to limit I/O strain on huge setups), which means that when bootstrapping a NAV installation, hours to days can pass before all its metrics are being actually stored in Graphite.
+The default setting is a maximum of 50 creates per minute (the setting exists to limit I/O strain on huge setups), which means that when bootstrapping a NAV installation, hours to days can pass before all its metrics are actually being stored in Graphite.

 The second line ensures that Carbon accepts metrics on a UDP socket, which is required by NAV.

-Carbon also needs to know the resolution at which to store your time-series data, for how long to store it, and how to roll up data from high resolution data archives to lower resolution archives.
+Carbon also needs to know the resolution at which to store your time-series data, for how long to store it, and how to roll up data from high resolution data archives to lower resolution data archives.
 These are the storage schemas and aggregation methods.
 NAV provides its own config examples for this; on a Graphite backend *dedicated to NAV*, you can simply symlink these config files from NAV::